We support our employees

 Volunteering

 The Employee Foundation organises a trip for employees who want to spend a week’s holiday on doing voluntary work in a construction project.
 The project is organised in collaboration with the non-profit organisation Habitat for Humanity.
-Read about our Live a dream programme.
+Read about our Live a Dream programme.

 Senior life